List of Deltora Quest characters: Rats

 Deltora's rat population also seemed to be a problem for Lief and his companions.
 In the past the Shadow Lord's minions, the Ra-Kacharz, bred these creatures in Hira in order to cause Hira's people to evacuate the city and to feed the snake monster Reeah, the guardian of the opal.
 When they tried to reach the City of Rats at night a huge swarm of rats appeared from the city and devoured their supplies and tried to devour them as well.
 The rats seemed to have an aversion of fire and light and Lief and his companions used fire to ward off the rats.
 When they reached the city the light from the torches kept the rats at bay as well.
 Ironically, after Lief and his companions killed Reeah in the book series, the rats that were used to sustain it began devouring its corpse.
 In the anime, the Shadow Lord demonstrated some command over the rats as one was used to retrieve Thaegan's ring.

 Nak, Finne, and Milne

 Three leading pirates who raided the riverside town of Where Waters Meet.
 In The Maze of the Beast, while the three raid a ferry boat Lief and company rode on in disguise, Milne recognizes Dain and captures him to get the bounty on his head.
 However, when he later acted out of arrogance that he deserves the bounty, Nak and Finne have Milne tossed with Lief, Jasmine and Barda into the Maze of the Beast.
 Though he stayed with them at first, Milne ran off out of hysteria before being eventually killed and eaten by Glus.
 Nak and Finne discovered that Lief and his friends managed to escape the Maze of the Beast and attempted to attack them but fell into the geyser.
 In the anime, the two survived though were last seen tied up after losing to Lief and company in the ensuing fight.

+Gren and Rabin

+Other pirates in the same crew containing Finne, Nak and Milne.
+They are among the group that tries to sell Dain to the Shadow Lord, and Gren questions whether Nak and Finne, who were left behind to guard their cave, will betray them, but Rabin doesn't think they will, as they will want their share of the gold they get for Dain.